The fund seeks to track the performance of a benchmark index that measures the investment return of small- and mid-capitalization U.S. stocks.

 Click on the risk spectrum below to view the funds in that category

+All investments are subject to market risk, including possible loss of principal.
 Stocks can decline for many reasons, including adverse political or economic developments here or abroad, changes in investor psychology, or heavy institutional selling.
-The fund will be subject to the greater risks associated with small-and mid-cap stocks.
+Because the fund invests primarily in securities issued by small-and mid-cap companies, it is likely to be more volatile than a fund that focuses on securities issued by larger companies.
+Small- and medium-sized companies often have less experienced management, narrower product lines, more limited financial resources, and less publicly available information than larger companies.
+In addition, smaller companies are typically more sensitive to changes in overall economic conditions and their securities may be difficult to trade.
 Because the fund is designed to track the S&P Completion Index, it does not have the flexibility to shift assets toward stocks or sectors that are rising or away from stocks or sectors that are declining.
-As a result, actively managed funds may outperform this fund.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.

 Methodology: We evaluate the standard deviation and its resulting placement within a specific risk/return category on an annual basis.
 A fund is generally placed in a risk/return category based on the 10-year standard deviation of its performance.

 If a fund is less than 10 years old, the actual fund performance history is supplemented with the primary prospectus benchmark history to obtain a full 10-year history, or longest time period available up to 10 years.